Shin Megami Tensei: Nine: Development

 Shin Megami Tensei: Nine was primarily developed by Atlus, the main developer for the Megami Tensei series.
 The game received additional development help from NexTech, a company that would later be rebranded as Nex Entertainment and work on games such as Shining Soul and Children of Mana.
 The game's CGI cutscenes were developed with help from Frameworks Entertainment.
 Nine was produced by long-time Megami Tensei producer Kouji Okada, directed by Kazunori Sakai, and written by Nobutaka Shimizu.
 Kazuma Kaneko, a regular designer for the series, returned to design new demons for the title.
 Many of them, such as the character Maria, proved challenging for him due to his past work mainly involving creating depictions of God and Lucifer as opposed to goddess-like figures.
 He also found making them move convincingly in the new 3D environment problematic.
 Kaneko suggested that a new artist be brought on as a collaborator on the project, so Yasuomi Umetsu was hired to design the game's main characters.
 This was part of an attempt to distinguish Nine from previous Megami Tensei games.

-The concept for Nine originated during staff discussions about how Shin Megami Tensei would work as an online title.
+The concept for Nine originated during staff discussions about how Shin Megami Tensei would work as an online title, taking form as a spin-off title similar to Shin Megami Tensei If... the Devil Summoner series.
 Development started at some point in 2001, and was still in its early stages of development in October of that year.
 During its early stages, the game was known as Shin Megami Tensei Online.
 Although the team had the option of making NINE an online-exclusive title, Okada wanted a single-player mode to introduce players to the workings and world of the game.
 A part of the planned online component was teaming up with or fighting different players depending on their alignment.
 Nine is not the ninth game in Shin Megami Tensei series; the title refers to the number of moral alignments that are available in the Shin Megami Tensei games.
 The decision to create a nine-tiered alignment system was because Okada wanted to explore the original game's moral alignments in more detail.
 This was also the reason why the game was set between Shin Megami Tensei and its sequel.
 The setting was directly based on Tokyo's Shinjuku, Shibuya and Ikebukuro districts.
 The game was the first Megami Tensei title developed for the Xbox; the first to switch over to a third-person camera perspective from the first-person perspectives of earlier Megami Tensei titles; the first to feature a customizable player avatar; and the first Megami Tensei game to feature fully 3D graphics, something previously accomplished with Maken X, a 1999 standalone game for the Dreamcast.
 Okada described the development process as "challenging", with developing the new real-time battle system being a large part of that challenge.
 Two prevalent issues were adjusting the balance of the battle system, and incorporating the second tactical system for the hacking segments.